top of page

 Photo by PhotobyDylan Doehner

-Rooted in environmental poetics, her practice centers on creating immersive atmospheres that emerge from extended listening, slow field observation, and tonal studies, weaving together the stories of both human and more than human entities that inhabit shared spaces.
-Her interdisciplinary approach bridges the sciences—such as biology and anthropology—with the humanities, particularly philosophy of nature and aural studies, integrating theoretical research with fieldwork.
-She is currently pursuing postdoctoral research in Philosophy of Nature on gardens as forms of care at the National Autonomous University of México (UNAM), where she also holds a PhD in Art History; her doctoral research examined contemporary artistic practices working with natural phenomena as expressive media, approached through the concepts of atmosphere and embodied experience.
+Rooted in environmental poetics, her practice centers on creating immersive atmospheres that emerge from extended listening, slow field observation, and tonal studies, weaving together the stories of both human and more-than-human entities that inhabit shared spaces.
+Her interdisciplinary approach bridges art, the sciences, and the humanities, particularly philosophy of nature, biology, and aural studies, integrating theoretical research with fieldwork.

-Her works have been recognized as Best Field Recordings and New & Notable on Bandcamp, reviewed in The Wire, and selected in Freeness playlists on BBC Radio 3.
-She has recently participated in national and international sound art festivals, including Momentum 13 Biennale (NO), Lips#2 Hydra (FR), Niansa (SL), Tsonami XVII (CL), and MURMURO (MX).
-As part of collectives, she has received support from Ecos Sonoros and PAPIAM, both focused on sound ecology and affectivity projects; the latter developed in collaboration with ornithology, sound anthropology, and Maya studies.
+She has participated in national and international sound art festivals, including Lips#2 Hydra (FR), Niansa (SL), Tsonami XVII (CL), Transferencias Aurales (MX), and El Aleph (MX).
+Her work has been exhibited at institutions including Centro Nacional de las Artes (MX), Centro Cultural España en México, Centro Cultural de Lagos (PT), and Momentum 13 Biennale (NO), among others.
+Through her collective work, she has received support from Ecos Sonoros and PAPIAM, both focused on sound ecology and affectivity, the latter developed in collaboration with ornithology, sound anthropology, and Maya studies.

+She is a founding member of Arte+Ciencia, an internationally recognized interdisciplinary collective at UNAM that has explored the intersections of art, science, and the humanities for over fifteen years, producing festivals, exhibitions, artworks, books, conferences, and workshops.
 Leena has taught in the Graduate Program in Art History and at the Faculty of Arts and Design at UNAM, as well as at the Universidad del Medio Ambiente and the Faculty of Design and Architecture at La Salle University.
-She is a founding member of Arte+Ciencia, an interdisciplinary collective at UNAM that has explored the intersections of art, science, and the humanities for over fifteen years.
-Her creative and research practice has taken her as an invited artist and academic across the Americas, Europe, and Asia.
-She has participated as an artist and producer in national and international exhibitions and contributed to books and publications on philosophy, design, and sound art, including Atmosphere of Sound: Sonic Art in Times of Climate Disruption (UCLA), Ideas Sónicas (CMMAS), and Aural (Tsonami Ediciones).
+Her creative and research practice has brought her as an invited artist and academic across the Americas, Europe, and Asia.

-• SoundCloud
+• Niebla

-• Instagram Black Round
+• Instagram

-Copyright Leena Lee 2025
+Copyright Leena Lee 2026

 bottom of page